jnyfah/jnyfah.github.io/_posts/phanes.md

     }
 }
 ```
 Simple enough.
-For every directory it reads, it collects file metadata — size, modification time, whether it's a symlink — and stores everything in flat vectors that the analyzer will work over later.
+For every directory it reads, it collects file metadata like size, modification time, and whether the file is a symlink, then stores everything in flat vectors that the analyzer works over later.

 The problem shows up when you run it against a real filesystem.
 I benchmarked it on both Windows (C:\) and Linux (/home), doing a cold run first then five warm runs after the OS page cache was populated: